By Cheyanne Flerx & Janel Hutton

 Here are my top 3 favorite tools:

-- Trello: used to plot and organize my tasks for projects, files, and ideas.
+- Milanote: I used to plot and organize my tasks for projects, files, and ideas.

-- Creator Studio + Planoly: I use these two together to help schedule all my social media posts for Facebook and Instagram ahead of time.
+- Creator Studio: I use this tool to help me to schedule all my social media posts for Facebook and Instagram ahead of time.

 Janel’s Bonus Biscuit of the Month

 Social media is changing!
 If you are a social media insights nerd like me, you may notice your numbers are all over the place!
 Posts that generally do well at certain times aren’t getting attention or tons of attention, and what is with all the messages?!

 While people are sheltering at home, they are on social media more.
 You also may notice in your newsfeed that big businesses and local businesses are showing a lot more ads.
 They are trying to take advantage of all the consumers online right now.
 Even though this might look like a great strategy, it’s not going to work in the long run.
 As the country settles into this new normal and gets back to regular business, those ads will most likely cost these businesses more, and their engagement will go down.